sydney0zq/ahp/README.md

 # AHP: Amodal Human Perception dataset

-Here is the core model implemetation: https://github.com/sydney0zq/human-deocclusion.
+Here is the core model implemetation of human-deocclusion: https://github.com/sydney0zq/human-deocclusion.

 Contact theodoruszq@gmail.com if you have any questions!